godotengine/godot/README.md

 I'm sure over the course of this jounry I'll end up becoming everything I hate, as if God himself was mocking me.
 But for the time being, there is no other choice, and if I'm going to solve the problem of getting from point A. (having a game idea) to point B (Relaseing my game and making a bunch of $$ so I can sip wine and talk about golfing or whatever at country clubs in my old age) this is the soultion that must be done now.

-So I guess I'm going to try and make that happens.
+So I guess I'm going to try and make that happen.